-- 1. Articles of Amendment and Restatement of the Company, as amended; - 2.
+- 1. Articles of Amendment and Restatement of the Company; - 2.
 Bylaws of the Company; - 3.
-Certificate of the State Department of Assessments and Taxation of Maryland as to the good standing of the Company, dated as of a recent date; - 4.
-Limited Liability Company Agreement of Two Harbors Operating Company LLC; - 5.
-The Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, filed with the SEC pursuant to the Securities Exchange Act of 1934, as amended: - 6.
-The Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2013, filed with the SEC pursuant to the Securities Exchange Act of 1934, as amended: - 7.
-Certificate executed by an officer of the Company dated as of the date hereof (the "Certificate of Representations"); and - 8.
-The Registration Statement and the related form of prospectus (the "Prospectus") included therein in the form in which it was transmitted to the Commission under the Securities Act.
+Limited Liability Company Agreement of Two Harbors Operating Company LLC; - 4. a letter of certain factual representations of the Company dated December 22, 2010 (the "Certificate of Representations"); and - 5. the Registration Statement and the related form of prospectus included therein in the form in which it was transmitted to the Commission under the Securities Act.